 The only way to be certain of whether or not you’ll be faced with early pay-off fees is to check the terms of your agreement or call a representative.
 Generally speaking, yes, there are loans with no early pay-off fees but check first.

 Large installment loans often won’t have early pay-off fees, but some smaller personal online loans will.
-Other personal online loans, like those from Helix by Lead Bank don’t have fees and will save you money on interest payments.
+Other personal online loans, like those from Helix by Kendall Bank don’t have fees for early repayment and will save you money on interest payments.

 Plus, applying for a personal loan from Helix is easy and quick.
 Once you apply, you’ll get a decision in seconds and your money will be deposited within one business day.